Cód Iompair

 This Code of Conduct is in accordance with Sections D, E and F of the GGE Bye-Laws 2025 and Sections 5 and 7 of the Brussels Craobh Rua Club Constitution.

-A member of Brussels Craobh Rua is an individual who has registered with the club and paid the annual membership fee under any of the membership categories offered.
-Non-members cannot be involved in the ordinary business of the club, including involvement in coaching, management, committees, etc.
+A member of Brussels Craobh Rua is an individual who undertakes to further the aims of the Club, who has registered with the Club and paid the annual membership fee under any of the membership categories offered.
+Non-members cannot be involved in the ordinary business of the club, including involvement in coaching, volunteering, management, committees, etc.

 All members are expected to adhere to the following during all club activities: